Nursing

 • A police check – from the Australian Federal Police for “Code 8” - Hospital Employment ($56 approx)

-• A letter from a General Practitioner confirming fitness to work as a nurse (cost of a general consultation) - please use letter from this link GP letter (PDF)
+• A letter from a General Practitioner confirming fitness to work as a nurse (cost of a general consultation) - please use letter from this link General practitioner's letter (PDF, 452.56 KB)

 English requirements: